Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

    ```

 1. Create Azure Container Registry (ACR)
-    * Use the same resource group that was created for AKS (in lab 1)
+    * Use the same resource group that was created above
     * In this step, you will need a unique name for your ACR instance.
 Use the following step to create the ACR name and then deploy.

     ```bash